SpringRoll/SpringRollContainer/README.md

 savedData.onOpenDb(dbName, dbVersion, additions, deletions);
 ```

 There are other methods currently supported to interact with the database.
-These allow you to [Add a record](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/add), [Deleting a record](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/delete), [Reading](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/get), [reading all records](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAll) Each will return a success, or on failure, an error message
+These allow you to [Add a record](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/add), [Delete a record](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/delete), [Read a record](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/get), or [Read all records](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAll).
+Each will return a success, or on failure, an error message

 All the below methods accept a callback as a last parameter if you need to do something with the response.